 Anger Management Therapy

-Anger is something that everybody experiences from time to time throughout their lives.
-Anger is part of our fight response, which allows us to defend ourselves from danger.
+Anger is a perfectly normal emotion that everybody experiences from time to time throughout their lives.
+As part of our fight response, this natural response allows us to defend ourselves from danger.
 In fact, anger is an emotion that, for most, is highly valuable despite it not being the most comfortable feeling to experience.
 Anger management therapy can teach you to constructively deal with your anger in a healthy way.
+As a result, you’ll find it easier to handle tense situations in a more graceful way.

-Do you ever notice that after you have gotten angry, that you feel a sense of relief?
+Do you ever notice that after you have gotten angry, you feel a sense of relief?
 That is because getting angry allows for the tension in your body to be released.
 This emotion is also capable of helping motivate you towards accomplishing a goal or overcoming a major challenge in your life.
-Anger can also inspire cooperation and problem-solving.
+Anger also inspires cooperation and problem-solving when expressed constructively.

-Unfortunately, for about 22 million Americans, anger does more harm than good.
+Unfortunately, for about 22 million Americans, this emotion does more harm than good.

 Symptoms of an Anger Problem